andersbjorkland/andersbjorkland.github.io/content/articles/elixir/optimizing-travel-routes-applying-genetic-algorithms/index.md

 }
 ```

 To me, this looks like a functional algorithm.
 But don't take my word for it.
-Take this graphs instead:
+Take these graphs instead:
 <div class="layout-grid mb-4">
 {{ imager(
     asset='pop-fitness-rate-0_3.svg',